Bitbucket MCP server

 Stats

-The Atlassian Bitbucket MCP Server enables AI systems to securely interact with your Bitbucket repositories, pull requests, workspaces, and code in real-time through the Model Context Protocol (MCP) standard.
-It provides a secure local interface for AI assistants to programmatically access your Bitbucket data.
+The Atlassian Bitbucket MCP Server allows AI systems like Claude or Cursor AI to securely interact with your Bitbucket repositories, pull requests, workspaces, and code in real time.
+It implements the Model Context Protocol (MCP) standard, enabling AI assistants to programmatically access and manipulate your Bitbucket data while running locally with your credentials.

 Prerequisites